SteelCompendium/data-md-dse/Bestiary/Monsters/Voiceless Talkers/Statblocks/Voiceless Talker Artillerist.md

 reason: 3
 intuition: 2
 presence: 1
-traits:
-  - name: Psionic Conductor
-    effects:
-      - effect: Whenever a non-minion voiceless talker within 5 squares of the artillerist uses a psionic ability, they can do so as if they were in the artillerist's space.
-  - name: Locked On
-    effects:
-      - effect: The artillerist ignores invisibility, cover, and concealment.
-A creature can't hide from the artillerist while the artillerist has line of effect to the.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Psionic Rifle Burst
+    name: Psionic Rifle Burst
     icon: 🏹
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Psionic
       - Ranged
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Ranged 10
     target: One creature or object
     effects:
       - roll: Power Roll + 3
-        t1: 11 damage
+        tier1: 11 damage
-        t2: 19 damage; the strike spreads 1 square
+        tier2: 19 damage; the strike spreads 1 square
-        t3: 22 damage; the strike spreads 2 squares
+        tier3: 22 damage; the strike spreads 2 squares
+      - name: Effect
-      - effect: The strike's spread is the distance it expands from a target to nearby enemies.
+        effect: The strike's spread is the distance it expands from a target to nearby enemies.
 Each enemy within that distance takes 3 damage.
-        name: Effect
+      - cost: 2 Malice
-      - effect: Each enemy within the strike spread takes an extra 3 damage.
+        effect: Each enemy within the strike spread takes an extra 3 damage.
-        cost: 2 Malice
+  - type: feature
+    feature_type: ability
-  - name: Mind Jolt
+    name: Mind Jolt
     icon: 🔳
     keywords:
       - Area
       - Psionic
-    type: Main action
+    usage: Main action
     distance: 10 x 1 line within 10
     target: Each enemy in the area
     effects:
       - roll: Power Roll + 3
-        t1: 6 lightning damage
+        tier1: 6 lightning damage
-        t2: 10 lightning damage; I < 2 slowed (save ends)
+        tier2: 10 lightning damage; I < 2 slowed (save ends)
-        t3: 13 lightning damage; I < 3 slowed (save ends)
+        tier3: 13 lightning damage; I < 3 slowed (save ends)
+  - type: feature
+    feature_type: ability
-  - name: In Our Sights
+    name: In Our Sights
     icon: 🏹
     keywords:
       - Ranged
-    type: Maneuver
+    usage: Maneuver
     distance: Ranged 10
     target: One creature
     effects:
+      - name: Effect
-      - effect: Until the start of the artillerist's next turn, the next psionic ability used against the target automatically treats its initial power roll as a 17.
+        effect: Until the start of the artillerist's next turn, the next psionic ability used against the target automatically treats its initial power roll as a 17.
 The creature using the ability can still roll to determine if they score a critical hit.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Tactical Reposition
+    name: Tactical Reposition
     icon: ❗️
     cost: 1 Malice
     keywords:
       - "-"
-    type: Triggered action
+    usage: Triggered action
     distance: Self
     target: Self
     trigger: The artillerist takes damage.
     effects:
+      - name: Effect
-      - effect: The artillerist can teleport up to 5 squares and ignores any effects associated with the damage
+        effect: The artillerist can teleport up to 5 squares and ignores any effects associated with the damage
+  - type: feature
+    feature_type: trait
+    name: Psionic Conductor
+    icon: ⭐️
+    effects:
+      - effect: Whenever a non-minion voiceless talker within 5 squares of the artillerist uses a psionic ability, they can do so as if they were in the artillerist's space.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Locked On
+    icon: ⭐️
+    effects:
+      - effect: The artillerist ignores invisibility, cover, and concealment.
+A creature can't hide from the artillerist while the artillerist has line of effect to the.
 ~~~